rohinth2001/userdetail/README.md

  url = https://rohinth2001.github.io/userdetail/
+I have used "REACT JS" and "FIREBASE"  to develope a project

-in this project we have to create an account by clicking "create your project account" or by clicking "google icon" and then login in to your account.
+In this project I have to create an account by clicking "create your project account" or by clicking "google icon" and then login in to your account.

 Firebase is used for autentication